 47%

-of post-secondary students witnessed or experienced discrimination on the basis of gender, gender identity or sexual orientation in the past year.
+of post-secondary students witnessed or experienced discrimination based on gender, gender identity or sexual orientation in the past year.

 Canadians aged 15 years and older (8% of women and 5% of men) reported being stalked in the preceding five years.